Rise Accessibility Best Practices

 • If there is no <style> section, paste the HTML/CSS immediately before the index.html file's </head> tag

-7. Consider if the lesson navigation link CSS rule is needed as well, and if so, copy it below and paste it into the index.html file's <style> section
+7. Consider if the CSS for Interactive block buttons is needed as well, and if so, copy it below and paste it into the index.html file's <style> section

-8. Consider if the Start/Resume Course button CSS rule is needed as well, and if so, copy it below and paste it into the index.html file's <style> section
+9. Consider if the CSS for Start/Resume Course button is needed as well, and if so, copy it below and paste it into the index.html file's <style> section

-11. Upload this zip to your LMS or server
+12. Upload the new zip to your LMS or server

 (As mentioned in Step #5 further above, do not include the <style> </style> tags in what you copy from below and paste into the index.html file if the index.html file already has <style> </style> tags in its <head> section.)